BBEdit 11.6.2 Release Notes

 BBEdit 11.6.2 contains fixes for reported issues, as well as refinements to new features that were added in BBEdit 11.6.

-For details on all the new features and enhancements that were offered in BBEdit 10.5, please see its release notes.
+For details on all the new features and enhancements available in BBEdit 11, please see its release notes.

 For detailed information on using any of BBEdit's features, please refer to the user manual (choose "User Manual" from BBEdit's Help menu).

 BBEdit 11.6.2 requires Mac OS X 10.9.5 or later, and is compatible with macOS 10.12 "Sierra".

 This release consists entirely of fixes for reported issues, and contains no new features.

 Fixed drawing glitch which would occur in the list header of disk browser windows when resizing the sidebar required a text layout change.